Article 89 UCMJ

 North Carolina Military Defense Attorney for UCMJ Article 89 Violations

 If you are facing charges of disrespect toward a superior officer or assault of a superior officer, it is imperative that you obtain the help of experienced civilian-military defense counsel as soon as possible.
 When you have someone like Aden Wilkie on your side from the very beginning, you ensure that the charges against you are fought aggressively and your rights are protected vigorously throughout the entire duration of your case.

 In addition to creating a strong legal defense and protecting your rights and future, Aden is also happy to provide military record-correcting services as well as military discharge upgrade counsel.
 Located in Jacksonville, NC, Aden Wilkie services the armed forces at Camp Lejeune and Fort Bragg as well as other bases, camps, stations, and posts across the United States.
-Call 910-333-9626 today for a free consultation or complete our online intake form to learn more.
+Call 910-333-9626 today for a consultation or complete our online intake form to learn more.

 Contact an Article 89 Counseling Attorney